acdh-oeaw/arche-docker/README.md

 You can:

-* either explicitely provide the desired configuration by mounting it from host machine folder/docker volume (`-v /path/to/my/config:/home/www-data/config` or `--mount source=configVolumeName,destination=/home/www-data/config` parameter added to the `docker run` command)
+* Either explicitely provide the desired configuration by mounting it from host machine folder/docker volume (`-v /path/to/my/config:/home/www-data/config` or `--mount source=configVolumeName,destination=/home/www-data/config` parameter added to the `docker run` command).
+An example of such setup is the _with data directories mounted in host_ deployment above.
-* or instruct the image to fetch it from a given git repository by setting the `CFG_REPO` and optionally `CFG_BRANCH` (if not set, `master` is assumed) environment variable (`-e CFG_REPO=gitRepoUrl` and `-e CFG_BRANCH=branchName` parameters added to the `docker run` command).
+* Or instruct the image to fetch it from a given git repository by setting the `CFG_REPO` and optionally `CFG_BRANCH` (if not set, `master` is assumed) environment variable (`-e CFG_REPO=gitRepoUrl` and `-e CFG_BRANCH=branchName` parameters added to the `docker run` command).
+An example of such setup (using only `CFG_BRANCH` and keeping the default config repository) is the `Quick & dirty 10-minutes deployment` setup above.

 By default (if you don't use any of above-mentioned options) the branch `master` of the https://github.com/acdh-oeaw/arche-docker-config.git repository is used.

+Be aware that:

-Be aware that the git repository is checked out only if the `/home/www-data/config` directory inside the container is empty and is not automatically updated on the container run.
-As configuration updates may be dangerous they are not performed automatically.
+* The git repository is checked out only if the `/home/www-data/config` directory inside the container is empty.
+* The repository is not automatically updated on the container run.
+This is because configuration updates may be dangerous and an update should be a conscious decision of a maintainer.

 ### Developing your own configuration